Ann Augustine: Early life and education

 Ann Augustine was born in Calicut to veteran actor Augustine and Hancy Augustine.
 Ann did her early part of school in Presentation Higher Secondary School in Calicut and later in Sacred Heart School.
 In 2010, she graduated in psychology from Kristu Jayanti College, Bengaluru.
 Later, she completed her post-graduation in Psychology from Jain University, Bengaluru.

 Career

 She started her acting career during her final year of graduation with Lal Jose's 2010 film Elsamma Enna Aankutty where she played the title role.
 The film was a commercial success and her performance was highly appreciated by critics.
 Ann is best known for playing Gayatri, an art student in the 2013 film Artist opposite Fahadh Faasil.
 The film was a box office success and won her several awards.
 Paresh C. Palicha of Rediff.com called her the "scene stealer".

 Personal life

 Ann Augustine married cinematographer Jomon T. John on 2 February 2014.
 They divorced in 2021.
-She took a break from acting after marriage and resumed in 2015 with Nee-Na.
+For a time after her marriage, she took a break from acting, and resumed in 2015 with Nee-Na.